UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Some effects require characters to make saving throws.
 To do so, roll a d20 and compare the result to the character’s saving throw score on their character sheet.
 A result equal to or greater than the saving throw score is a success.

 ## Death & Healing
 Characters may bind their wounds after combat to restore 1 HP of damage sustained in that fight.

-Resting in camp for a night restores d6 HP, as long as the character has both shelter and food.
-Each day without food reduces max HP by 1 HP per HD.
+Resting in camp for a night restores d6 HP.
 Resting in a town or similar safe location for a night restores all HP.
+If a character is lacking food, water, or shelter, they are *deprived* and cannot recover HP.

 When a combatant reaches 0 HP, they must make a saving throw.
 On a failure, they die.
 On a success, they are merely grievously wounded -- roll on the table below to determine their injuries.